Articles on: Layouts and widgets

 TA Scanner Widget

-The TA Scanner is a real-time market scanner that lets you define custom technical analysis rules and receive instant alerts when market conditions match your criteria.
+The TA Scanner (Technical Analysis Scanner) is a real-time market scanner that lets you define custom technical analysis rules and receive instant alerts when market conditions match your criteria.
 It replaces the old Quick Scan Widget with a far more powerful and flexible scanning engine.

 What's New (vs. the old Quick Scanner)